Statutory instrument (UK): When a statutory instrument is required

-Minister of the Crown includes the Welsh Ministers and various Acts provide that delegated legislation, although made by another person (for example, the General Dental Council), is also to be made by statutory instrument.
-Often the Minister authorised to issue a statutory instrument is "the Secretary of State", which the Interpretation Act 1978 defines as "one of Her Majesty's Principal Secretaries of State"; this form effectively allows the Prime Minister to create new departments and define or redefine their responsibilities at will.
+Minister of the Crown includes the Welsh Ministers and various acts provide that delegated legislation, although made by another person (for example, the General Dental Council), is also to be made by statutory instrument.
+Often the minister authorised to issue a statutory instrument is "the Secretary of State", which the Interpretation Act 1978 defines as "[any] one of Her Majesty's Principal Secretaries of State"; this form effectively allows the Prime Minister to create new departments and define or redefine their responsibilities at will.

-A statutory instrument is also used when the King in Council or a Minister exercises a power under an Act passed before 1947 which is legislative, rather than executive, in character.
+A statutory instrument is also used when the King in Council or a minister exercises a power under an act passed before 1947 which is legislative, rather than executive, in character.

-Use of a statutory instrument is not required where the parent Act does not specify it.
+Use of a statutory instrument is not required where the parent act does not specify it.
 This may be the case where delegated legislation is of only limited application and therefore not of general importance.
 Instead, other provisions may be made for publishing the legislation.
-So, for example, an Order providing for the transfer of contracts from one National Health Service body to another may only be notified to the affected bodies, and by-laws made by a local council may be publicised through an announcement in local newspapers.
+So, for example, an order providing for the transfer of contracts from one National Health Service body to another may only be notified to the affected bodies, and by-laws made by a local council may be publicised through an announcement in local newspapers.

 Features

 The main effect of delegated legislation being made by statutory instrument is that it is effective as soon as it is made, numbered, catalogued, printed, made available for sale and published on the Internet.
 This ensures that the public has easy access to the new laws.

 Numbers are assigned by His Majesty's Stationery Office and are sequential within the year of making.
 The number provides a means of citing the statutory instrument in addition to the title given by the instrument itself.
-So, for example, The Income Tax (Exemption of Minor Benefits) (Amendment) Regulations 2003 are numbered and may be cited as SI 2003 No. 1434 or SI 2003/1434.
+So, for example, the Income Tax (Exemption of Minor Benefits) (Amendment) Regulations 2003 are numbered and may be cited as SI 2003 No. 1434 or SI 2003/1434.

 In addition to the main numbering system, there are a number of subsidiary numbering systems which may indicate an instrument's position within a particular series of instruments (in the following list n indicates the number):